gkjpettet/PhysicsKit/README.md

 ## Port Progress

-Need to port `RobustGeometry`.

 Part ported `Geometry.java`.

-`AdaptiveDecimal.java` is a bitch.
-It needs lots of binary math re-implementation that comes for free with Java but not with Xojo.

 Still need to port the following methods (need to figure out Java iterators):
 - `Polygon.GetNormalIterator()`